k8ssandra/management-api-for-apache-cassandra/management-api-agent-common/README.md

 # Management API Agent

-The Agent is the bridge between the Management API and the instance of Cassandra or DSE it controls.
+The Agent is the bridge between the Management API and the instance of Apache Cassandra&trade; or DSE it controls.
 This is accomplished by adding the agent jarfile to the startup options of the server with the `-javaagent` directive.
 See the [main README](../README.md#using-the-service-with-a-locally-installed-c-or-dse-instance) as an example.